WebFiori/docs/middleware.md

 ```

 If two middleware having same priority, the name of the middle is used as indicator of which one will get executed.
 For example, a middleware with name `compress-file` will be reached before a one with name `start-sesstion` in case of entering the application.
 After processing the request, the middleware `start-sesstion` will be reached first.

+## Command Line Utility

+The framework comes with a command which can be used to create middleware skeleton.
+The command can be issued in the terminal by typing `php webfiori create` and selecting `Middleware` from the menu.
+In a matter of seconds, the developer will have his middleware ready.

 **Next: [Background Tasks](learn/background-tasks)**